Kardbord/Kard-bot/README.md

 - [x] Print out a help message
 - [x] Let users know when it is Wednesday
 - [X] Daily compliments DM'd to users who opt in
+- [X] Creepy DMs sent to users who opt in
 - [ ] Inform users when Kard-bot is updated
-- [ ] [Creepy asterisks](https://www.reddit.com/r/creepyasterisks/)/Creepy PMs sent to users who opt in
 - [ ] Mock certain questions or phrases
 - [ ] "Quack" any time a user types an expletive
 - [ ] Subscribe to social media accounts (maybe a webhook would be more appropriate?)